 1. Bari: The Beating Heart

-Bari Vecchia is the ancient heart of the city, a medieval labyrinth encompassing a thousand-year history.
+Bari Vecchia is the ancient heart of the city, a medieval maze that holds a thousand-year history.
 Originally founded by the Greeks, Bari became an important center during Roman and Lombard rule.
-The historic district, once infamous, is today a restored gem that retains the charm of its ancient shops and traditional homes.
-Strolling through the narrow streets, you'll discover small medieval churches, hidden courtyards, and workshops where orecchiette, the symbol of the local cuisine, are still handcrafted.
+The historic quarter, once ill-reputed, is now a restored jewel that preserves the charm of ancient workshops and traditional dwellings.
+Wandering through the alleys, one can discover small medieval churches, hidden courtyards, and shops where orecchiette, a symbol of local cuisine, are still handmade today.

-Built between 1087 and 1197, the Basilica is a symbol of Apulian spirituality.
+Built between 1087 and 1197, the Basilica is the symbol of Apulian spirituality.
 It was erected to house the relics of Saint Nicholas, stolen from the Turkish city of Myra.
-This historic event transformed Bari into an international pilgrimage destination, uniting Catholics and Orthodox.
+This historical event transformed Bari into an international pilgrimage destination, uniting Catholics and Orthodox.
 The crypts and Romanesque decorations, rich in sculptural details and frescoes, make the Basilica a place of extraordinary historical and artistic interest.

-Begun in the 12th century on the ruins of an early Christian basilica, the Cathedral of San Sabino is famous for the phenomenon of the summer solstice.
-This event demonstrates the great architectural and astronomical skill of the ancient medieval builders, who were able to create a perfect alignment between the structure's two rose windows, generating a spectacular lighting effect every year on June 21st.
+Begun in the 12th century on the remains of an early Christian basilica, the Cathedral of San Sabino is famous for the phenomenon of the summer solstice.
+This event showcases the great architectural and astronomical skill of ancient medieval builders, capable of creating a perfect alignment between the two rose windows of the structure, generating a spectacular light effect every year on June 21st.

 2. Polignano and Monopoli: Coast of Dreams